Music Therapy breaks through the barriers that prevent individuals of all ages from achieving their full potential.

 - Active Listening activities provide a stimulating way to develop cognitive skills such as attention, memory, and auditory perception skills

-Music Therapy sessions are offered at our two locations, Downtown Victoria and Westhills in Langford, and now online!
+Music Therapy sessions are offered at our two locations, Downtown Victoria and Westhills in Langford, and online.

 Sessions may also take place in such facilities as hospitals, group homes, long-term care and independent living facilities, hospice, geriatric care facilities, nursing homes, rehabilitation centers, and schools.